USEPA/AMET/docs/AMET_Users_Guide_v15.md

 1. Copy the appropriate example project (metExample_wrf) to a new directory name (see below).

-2. Rename these directories after your new project (use the *exact* project name, as many scripts use the project name to navigate directories and organize analyses).
+2. Rename these directories after your new project (use the *exact* project name, as the utility scripts use the project name to navigate directories and organize analyses).

 3. Create a new project directory under $AMETBASE/model\_data/MET for the model output files.
 In most cases you will want to link in model outputs from an